 - Remove bagels from water and place on lined baking sheet.
 Blot off any remaining water with a paper towel.
 Repeat process until all bagels have gone through a baking soda bath.

-- Cook for 20- 25 minutes to allow the bagels to become golden brown in color before slicing and enjoying.
+- Cook for 20 minutes at 425 degrees.
+Reduce heat to 350 and cook for 5-10 minutes.
+Allow the bagels to become golden brown in color.
+Place on a cooling rack to cool completely before slicing and enjoying.

 What is your favorite way to enjoy a pretzel bagel?
 We love toasting up the bagel on our cast iron skillet and eating it as a sandwich – or with eggs!
 Let us know in the comments below.